Mixed Hodge structures and Siegel operators: Examples

 \subsection{Orthogonal modular varieties}

 Let $X={\D}/{\G}$ be a modular variety associated to an integral quadratic form of signature $(2, n)$ with $n\geq 3$, say of Witt index $2$, where ${\G}$ is an arithmetic subgroup of the orthogonal group.
 In this case $\dim X= n$, and $X^{bb}$ has only $0$-dimensional and $1$-dimensional cusps.
 Thus the ${\Q}$-rank is $2$, and $H^k(X)$ is pure when $k<n-1$.
+We have $n(1)=1$ and $n(2)=n$, so the Hodge stairs take a simple shape.
+By Corollary \ref{cor: 0-dim cusp}, $\dim {\Gr}^{W}_{2n}H^{n}(X)$ is equal to the number of $0$-dimensional cusps.